strongloop/strongloop.com2/_posts/2019-05-03-april-milestone.md

 To support multiple authentication strategies in the revised [authentication system](https://github.com/strongloop/loopback-next/blob/master/packages/authentication/docs/authentication-system.md) in `@loopback/authentication` that we started last month, we introduced:

-- an authentication strategy interface that contributed authentication strategies must implement
+- an authentication strategy interface that contributed authentication strategies must implement.
-- an authentication strategy extension point to which contributed authentication strategies must register themselves as an extension
+- an authentication strategy extension point to which contributed authentication strategies must register themselves as an extension.
-- documentation demonstrating how a contributed authentication strategy implements the authentication strategy interface and registers itself as an extension of the extension point, how a custom sequence is defined to introduce the authentication action, how the authentication action calls the authentication strategy provider to resolve a strategy by name, and how a controller method is decorated with the `@authenticate('strategy_name')` decorator to define an endpoint the requires authentication.
+- documentation demonstrating how a contributed authentication strategy implements the authentication strategy interface and registers itself as an extension of the extension point.
+- documentation demonstrating how a custom sequence is defined to introduce the authentication action,.
+- documentation demonstrating how the authentication action calls the authentication strategy provider to resolve a strategy by name.
+- documentation demonstrating how a controller method is decorated with the `@authenticate('strategy_name')` decorator to define an endpoint the requires authentication.

 ## Node.js 12

 With Node.js 12.0.0 officially released (see [Introducing Node.js 12](https://medium.com/@nodejs/introducing-node-js-12-76c41a1b3f3f)), we are investigating effort required to support this new Node.js version.

-LoopBack 4 has been already updated for Node.js 12.0.0, we had to tweak few places in `loopback-datasource-juggler` to make our test suite pass on the new runtime version - see [PR#1728](https://github.com/strongloop/loopback-datasource-juggler/pull/1728).
+LoopBack 4 has been already updated for Node.js 12.0.0.
+We had to tweak few places in `loopback-datasource-juggler` to make our test suite pass on the new runtime version, which you can learn more about in [PR#1728](https://github.com/strongloop/loopback-datasource-juggler/pull/1728).

 LoopBack 3 core packages `loopback` and `strong-remoting` work on Node.js 12.0.0 out of the box, `loopback-datasource-juggler` version 3 was fixed [PR#1729](https://github.com/strongloop/loopback-datasource-juggler/pull/1729).